ytakefuji/patient/README.md

 phope allows users to modify two biomarker's names such as hbA1c and NT-proBNP in data.csv.

+The next hospital visit date is automatically recognized by phope with the end of "day".

 Five determinant names such as "day", "degree1", "degree2", "y1" and "y2" should not be changed in data.csv.